SalamAir

 SalamAir (طيران السلام) is a low-cost airline from Oman headquartered and based at Muscat International Airport.

 History

-SalamAir is owned by the Muscat National Development and Investment Company (ASAAS) which won a government tender in January 2016.
+SalamAir was owned by the Muscat National Development & Infrastructure Company (ASAAS) which won a government tender in January 2016.
 Founded in 2014, ASAAS is a partnership between the Oman Investment Authority, Muscat Municipality, and various pension funds.
 Oman's Public Authority for Civil Aviation (PACA) had invited bids in 2015 for a low-cost commercial airline operator in Oman.